Huion Kamvas Slate 10 Review – Affordable but nothing special

 Photo from Huion website.

-TLDR: Should you buy the Kamvas Slate 10?
+So, should you buy the Kamvas Slate 10?

 Yes, if… you have limited budget and it’s for a young beginner.